MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/admin-evaluate-capacity.md

 # Evaluate Load Balancing Capacity

+The Evaluate Capacity tool allows you to test your own R code deployed as a web service in your own setup.
+The tool outputs an accurate evaluation of the latency/thread count for the simulation parameters you define and a break-down graph.

-To evaluate the load balancing capacity, you can simulate the traffic for the configuration or for a given web service.
+You can define the parameters for the traffic simulation for a given configuration or for a given web service.
 You can test for maximum latency or maximum thread count.

 + **Maximum Latency:** Define the maximum number of milliseconds for a web node request, the initial thread count, and the thread increments for the test.
 The test will increase the number of threads by the defined increment until the defined time limit is reached.

 + **Maximum Thread Count:** Define the number of threads against which you want to run, such as 10, 15, or 40.
 The test will increase the number of parallel requests by the specified increment until the maximum number of threads is reached.

 <br>